libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 Also note that per IP statistics are retained for a configured period of time after disconnection, so that an attacker cannot easily clear traces of misbehaviour by disconnecting.

+Finally, the circuit breaker should allow the application to configure per topic accepted delivery weights, so that deliveries in priority topics can be given more weight.
+If a topic is not configured, then its delivery weight is 1.

 #### RED Parameters

 The circuit breaker utilizes the following application configured parameters: